History of Nashville, Tennessee in Timeline

 In 1925, the establishment of the Grand Ole Opry marked the beginning of Nashville's journey as the 'Country Music Capital of the World'.

-1929: Francis Craig Orchestra at Hermitage Hotel
+1929: Francis Craig Orchestra Performance

 From 1929, the Francis Craig Orchestra entertained Nashvillians from the Oak Bar and Grille Room in the Hermitage Hotel.

-1936: Jo Byrns represented the district
+1936: Jo Byrns Ends His Service Representing the District

-1939: Nashville Rebels of the American Football League
+1939: Nashville Rebels

-1941: Percy Priest represented the district
+1941: Percy Priest Represents the District

 1944: Nashville Invitational Golf Tournament

-1945: End of Francis Craig Orchestra's Hermitage Hotel Residency
+1945: End of Francis Craig Orchestra Performance

-1945: Prince's Hot Chicken Shack Originated
+1945: Establishment of the First Prince's Hot Chicken Shack

-1946: Nashville Invitational Golf Tournament
+1946: End of Nashville Invitational Golf Tournament

-1949: Percy Priest was House Majority Whip
+1949: Percy Priest Becomes House Majority Whip

-1950: Lynchings of Blacks Conducted in Davidson County
+1950: Lynchings in Davidson County

-In 1950, radio announcer David Cobb ad libbed on air that the sounds listeners were hearing on WSM radio were coming from ‘Music City, U.S.A.’, coining the moniker "Music City".
+In 1950, radio announcer David Cobb ad libbed on air that the sounds listeners were hearing on WSM radio were coming from “Music City, U.S.A.”, coining the moniker "Music City".

-1950: Approval of New City Charter
+1950: Approval of new city charter

-1951: Election of African American Attorneys to City Council
+1951: Election of African American attorneys to city council

 In 1951, after passage of the new charter, African American attorneys Z. Alexander Looby and Robert E. Lillard were elected to the city council.

-1953: Percy Priest was House Majority Whip
+1953: Percy Priest Ceases Being House Majority Whip

 1954: Supreme Court ruling on school desegregation

-In 1954, the United States Supreme Court ruled that public schools had to desegregate with 'all deliberate speed'.
+In 1954, the United States Supreme Court ruled that public schools had to desegregate with "all deliberate speed".

-1956: Percy Priest represented the district
+1956: Percy Priest Ends His Service Representing the District

 In 1956, the family of student Robert Kelley filed a lawsuit, arguing that Nashville administrators should open all-White East High School to him.

-1957: Desegregation of school system
+1957: Desegregation of schools

 In 1957 Nashville desegregated its school system using an innovative grade a year plan, in response to a class action suit Kelly vs. Board of Education of Nashville.